threefoldtech/info_grid/src/farmers/3node_building/5_set_bios_uefi.md

 The UEFI mode is usually needed for newer hardware.
 ***
 There might be other ways to configure those settings, depending on the specific computer.
 Depending on your hardware (disks connections, RAID controller, etc.), you might need to change some settings to fit your specific computer model.
-Most of the time, if you follow these lines, your 3Node should work 100% with the Threefold Grid.
+Most of the time, if you follow these lines, your 3Node should work 100% with the ThreeFold Grid.
 Check the [Troubleshooting and Error Messages](/faq/faq.md#troubleshooting-and-error-messages) section if you have trouble on your way to booting Zero-OS.

 It is possible that your 3Node needs to be booted with the BIOS mode.
 In this case, refer to the [previous section](#example-of-bios-settings---rack-server---dell-r720).